kaby76/Trash/trcombine/readme.md

 # Current version

-0.16.5 -- Add trperf/update templates.
+0.16.6 -- Fixes for all tools (piped data structures), but in particular trparse.
+Add trperf, trpiggy.